How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • "Setup docs need help"

-A scalable workflow groups semantically similar feedback first, then analyzes the cluster:
+That isn't four insights.
+It's one insight with four pieces of evidence behind it.
+A working analysis pipeline groups semantically similar feedback first, then analyzes the cluster:

 Separate theme detection from prioritization